mgwilt/llama2-powershell-downloader/README.md

-# LLaMA 2 Download Script README
+# LLaMA 2 Download Script

 This PowerShell script is used to download the LLaMA 2 (Large Language Models Association) model files.
 The script will download the model files based on the model sizes provided.